The AI Yearbook trend is taking over the internet. Here's how to do it.

 - Select “Process.”

 Selfies need to clearly show your face in good lighting, with nothing covering your face—this includes hats, caps, glasses, and so on.
-Thereby, full body shots where the face is barely visible or extreme close-up shots may not work.
+Therefore, full-body shots where the face is barely visible or extreme close-up shots may not work.
 It’s better to upload photos with a diverse range of expressions, angles, and backgrounds.
 Different results are generated each time.

 Note that there may be a surge of people using the app at the same time, resulting in a long queue of people waiting for the images to be processed, as well as a “please wait” banner greying out the options for the payment plans.
 At the time of writing, we didn’t see the THB 149 option as available, but the THB 199 option is available in around a minute of wait.